May 6, 2024

 It’s also important to have a strong idea of why your business does what it does.
 Most businesses have a strong grasp of what they do, and how they do it.
 But no successful business is complete without a compelling raison d'être or motivating ethos.
 Take a moment to think about what motivates and inspires you and your employees, and why that should matter to consumers and investors.

-Step two: Value proposition
+Step Two: Value Proposition

 The value proposition is one of the most important elements of a successful business plan.
 Think about what you can offer customers and why they should be interested in your brand.